California State University, San Marcos: History

-In 1989, Governor George Deukmejian signed Senate Bill 365 (also sponsored by Craven) into law, officially creating Cal State San Marcos.
+On September 1, 1989, Governor George Deukmejian signed Senate Bill 365 (also sponsored by Craven) into law, officially creating Cal State San Marcos.
 Bill W. Stacy was named the university's first president in June 1989, and over the next year recruited the first 12 members of the faculty.
 These dozen "founding faculty" played an important role in the university's early years and are today honored at Founders Plaza on the CSUSM campus.
 Stacy and the faculty were given $3.9 million to begin the university.

 On February 23, 1990, ground was broken on the new campus, and construction began at the former chicken farm.
 In the fall of 1990, the first class enrolled at the new university: 448 juniors and seniors.
 (Initially, only upperclassmen were admitted to CSUSM.)
 While construction continued on the permanent campus, classes continued to be held at the former SDSU satellite location on Los Vallecitos Boulevard.
 An industrial facility on Stone Drive was also used to provide lab space for the biology program, and was used through January 1993.
 In 1991, the university conferred its first degrees, as seven students were awarded Bachelor of Arts degrees.
 CSUSM's first official commencement ceremony was held in May 1992.

 In the fall of 1992, the permanent CSUSM campus at Twin Oaks Valley Road opened.
 The first buildings were the Administrative Building (formerly Craven Hall), Academic Hall, Science Hall I, and the University Commons.
 The university had grown to 1,700 students and 305 faculty and staff.

 The university continued to grow rapidly, and by 1993 CSUSM's enrollment had grown to almost 2,500 and it received accreditation from the Western Association of Schools and Colleges.
 In 1995, CSUSM admitted its first freshman class and offered lower-division (and general education) courses for the first time, with enrollment growing to 3,600.
 The same year, the College of Education was fully accredited by the National Council for Accreditation of Teacher Education.